-Within the professional experience Pre-service Teachers are expected to have taught, if possible, across all subjects.
+During the professional experience placement Preservice Teachers are expected to have taught, if possible, across all subjects.
 It is acknowledged that some schools plan on a semester basis so we are aware that some areas may not automatically be included.

-TEAC7155 Professional Experience 2 (Primary)
+TEAC7155 PROFESSIONAL EXPERIENCE 2 (PRIMARY)